 The turquoise waters that surround St. Martin are bursting with a variety of marine life including tropical fish, stingrays, turtles, and colorful corals.
 The best beaches for snorkeling are Mullet Bay, Cupecoy Beach, Baie Rouge, Orient Bay, Indigo Bay Beach, Pinel Island, and Tintamarre Island.

-The best hotels near the beaches in St. Maarten are listed below.
+The best hotels in St. Maarten near beaches are listed below.

 - The Belmond La Samanna